eikeschumann971/gryphon-app/README.md

 - If the Kafka container fails to start, check `docker compose logs kafka` for errors about storage (meta.properties), permissions, or cluster id.
 - The compose mounts `kafka-setup.sh` — ensure that file is executable if you edit it locally.
 The script will retry up to 10 times (2s each) waiting for Kafka, and will use `docker exec gryphon-kafka` if the `kafka-topics` CLI isn't on your host.

+ESRS note:

+- The repository includes an ESRS PgStore adapter that optionally mirrors events from Kafka into Postgres tables for SQL-friendly projections and queries.
+The ESRS mirror is best-effort and tolerant of duplicate events; Kafka is still the primary store for event publishing.

+Operational implications:

+- Kafka is the authoritative, durable and replayable event log; the ESRS PgStore is an asynchronous, best-effort SQL-backed mirror intended for projections and read queries only.
+Expect eventual consistency and possible lag between Kafka and the PgStore.
+The mirror tolerates duplicate inserts and uses duplicate-key-tolerant persistence, so PgStore should not be relied on as the sole source of truth or for recovery—use Kafka as the canonical replay source when rebuilding projections or performing audits.
+Monitor mirror health (database errors, replication lag, and retry failures) and plan to replay from Kafka if you need a full, authoritative recovery.

 ## Configuration

 Edit `config.toml` to configure:

 - Kafka brokers and topics
 - PostgreSQL connection
 - Event store settings